How does Immigration, Refugees and Citizenship Canada decide whether a refugee can be sponsored and resettled?

 - an interview with the applicant.

 To be accepted for resettlement in Canada, the refugee must also pass medical and security checks.
-In addition, a visa officer will assess the refugee based on whether he or she:
+In addition, a visa officer will assess the refugee based on whether they:

-- is likely to establish themselves successfully in Canada,
+- are likely to establish themselves successfully in Canada,

-- has relatives or a sponsor in Canada,
+- have relatives or a sponsor in Canada,

-- is able to learn English or French, and
+- are able to learn English or French, and

 When a family unit is applying, the officer assesses these factors for the family as a unit.